What is Ponnanganni keerai?

 There are two varieties of ponnanganni keerai known.

-The leaves also contain hydrocarbons, oleanic acid rhamnoside, methylene cycloartenol, stigmasterol etc.
+The leaves also contain hydrocarbons, oleanic acid rhamnoside, methylene cycloartenol, stigmasterol, etc.

 Health benefits of Ponnanganni keerai

-In different countries, people use ponnanganni leaves as remedy for different health issues in addition to using it as a vegetable in regular diet.
+In different countries, people use ponnanganni leaves as a remedy for different health issues in addition to using it as a vegetable in a regular diet.
 The leaves and the plant are widely used in fresh and dried forms in Indian Ayurveda and Siddha medicine as a cure for various ailments.

 Ponnangannni keerai and its plant are used in various forms both in external applications and for internal consumption.
-The flowers which are in white colour also have medicinal properties and is good for the eye.
+The flowers which are in white colour also have medicinal properties and are good for the eye.

 - Powdered dry ponnanganni leaves are applied externally to remove the effect of poison due to snakebites.
 It can be applied along with other first-aids given for snake bites.